 With this car they completed the rest of the 2002 season, winning at the Pikes Peak International Hillclimb and the Maine Forest Pro Rally.
 In the Championship, Lovell and Turvey finished in the second position, behind the Impreza WRX of David Higgins and Daniel Barritt.

-For 2003, again in the second event of the season (the Rim of the World Pro Rally), the team entered new cars: the brand new Impreza WRX 2003, with a very close visual resemblance to their World Rally Championship sister cars Subaru Impreza S9 WRC ’03 (the main external difference were the STi rear wing instead of the WRC rear wing, which included vertical fins, and the side mirrors), and increased power thanks to the SCCA ProRally Championship rules that enabled fully developed Open Class SCCA rally cars.
+For 2003, again in the second event of the season (the Rim of the World Pro Rally), the team replaced Lovell car by a real WRC cars: it was a Subaru Impreza S7 WRC ’01 which had been taking part in different events of the WRC in 2001 and 2002.
+The car had two main modifications: externally, the front of the car was replaced by the frontal design of the brand new Impreza WRX 2003, while the rear (rear wing included) remained unchanged.
+The second main modification was power increase, thanks to the fact that the SCCA ProRally Championship rules enabled fully developed Open Class SCCA rally cars.
 Since the third event of the season, Lovell was co-driven by Roger Freeman, who replaced Steve Turvey.

 M.Lovell/R.Freeman, Subaru Impreza WRX 2003, Pikes Peak International Hill Climb Pro Rally 2003, 1st – picture by Lars Gange